-- The underlying bedrock formations have sufficient porosity and permeability to receive and store water. - The formations are unconfined, i.e. they are not covered by a low permeability "caprock". - There must be a sufficient amount of precipitation-intensity (depth per time) to exceed the short-term evaporation demand, and to meet the needs of the unsaturated zone. - The soils in the recharge area permit recharge to percolate through and into the underlying unsaturated zone.
+- The underlying bedrock formations have sufficient porosity and permeability to receive and store water. - The formations are unconfined, i.e. they are not covered by a low permeability "cap-rock".

+- There must be a sufficient amount of precipitation-intensity (depth per time) to exceed the short-term evaporation demand, and to meet the moisture deficits in the root zone and the unsaturated zone. - The soils in the recharge area permit recharge to percolate through and into the underlying unsaturated zone.